Yummy Twice Baked Potatoes can easily be made in the microwave, all in a matter of minutes!

 … and a touch of fresh parsley!

-…place them back into the microwave and heat them just until the cheddar cheese is slightly melted.
+However, you can also reheat them until the cheddar cheese is slightly melted.

 I hope that you enjoy these as much as my family does.